NUBIC/dagnabit/MIGRATION.md

     and `descendant_id` is now `child_id`.  `ancestor_type` and `descendant_type`
     are now unused.

-6. Technically, you no longer need an edge model to use Dagnabit.
+6. Technically, you no longer need an edge model to use dagnabit.
 It can, however, occasionally be useful.
 To make an edge model, create a model resembling

         class Edge < ActiveRecord::Base
+          extend Dagnabit::Edge::Activation

+          acts_as_edge
         end

-    To use the edge connectivity methods:

-        class Edge < ActiveRecord::Base
-          extend Dagnabit::Edge::Connectivity
-        end

- :vim:tw=80